Urusaitech/wiki_connect_two_articles/README.md

 - download project files in a single folder
 - install python 3+ if neccessary
 - in python use this command: **pip install -r requirements**  (if any issues, install packages manually or use IDE and store all scripts in one project)
-- run main.py
+- run main.py in terminal

 The script checks if there are links set in the settings.py, if no - asks for links in console.

 # Functions